Best Buy Employee

 If a customer is clearly a show-roomer (visits the store frequently, asks a lot of questions, tries out equipment, never buys anything), do you have the right to refuse them service?

-Asked by bluesyde about 11 years ago
+Asked by bluesyde over 11 years ago

 I think that most any business has the right to refuse patronage to anyone.
 If someone is a known showroomer, it's possible, but I think in this day and age still unlikely for the vast majority of stores.
 Also, it's really unlikely for someone to be known as a known showroomer unless that person is chronically around; there's multiple shifts of people working at BB.